Welcome! The menu in XLReporting consists of these sections:

 how to define reports, models, imports, or data sets.

-- Account - this is where you can change your settings,
+- Manage - this is where you can change your profile, tenant details, and add or change users, user roles and permissions,

-If you're new to XLReporting, we recommend that you start in Analyze, and
+If you're new to XLReporting, we recommend that you start using our predefined imports, reports,

-familiarize yourself with the default configuration before you define your own.
-We also
+and models and familiarize yourself with the default configuration before you define your own.

-This diagram shows the overall process in XLReporting:
+This diagram shows the overall data flow in XLReporting:

 You can define XLReporting with 4 types of objects: